Controls: As on Toolbox

 Displays a video stream captured from a video input device, such as a webcam.

-Allows an end-user to select between the unchecked, checked and (optionally) indeterminate state.
+Allows an end user to select among the unchecked, checked, and indeterminate state (optional).
 Multiple check boxes can be combined into a radio group.

 The text editor that allows you to type a value or choose one of most recently used (MRU) values from a dropdown list.

-The control that provides the search and filter functionality for the attached object.
+A control that allows a user to search and filter data in the attached control.

 The editor that allows you to display any controls within its popup window.
 The popup window is created separately from the editor.

 Represents a Calendar control.

 The combo box editor whose items can display custom images.
 The control also allows values from an enumeration to be displayed.

 The editor to display and edit hyperlinks and navigate to their targets.

 The label that supports formatted text, images, multi-line text strings and HTML formatting.